Jadhusan24/System-Administration/README.md

-# Sys-Admin
+# Sys-Administration

-System Administration Task 1 &amp; 2
+System Administration Task 1 & 2

 _Learning Outcomes that measured by this;_